 Last Toilet Stop

-When you reach the toilets, this represents the halfway mark to the hut from the Red Crater.
-This is the first and last toilet stop before reaching the hut and campsite.
+When you reach the toilets, this represents the halfway mark to the Mangatepopo hut and campsite from the Red Crater.
+This is the first and last toilet stop before reaching the Mangatepopo hut and campsite.
 On the way you will see violent reminders of the past with remnants of lava flows on either side of the track.

-The path to Mangatepopo hut seems to feel endless as it continues to loop left and right.
-When you get to the junction sign turn right and will shortly see the campsite on the left and the hut on the right.
+The path to Mangatepopo hut and campsite seems to feel endless as it continues to loop left and right.
+When you get to the junction sign turn right and will shortly see the Mangatepopo campsite on the left and the Mangatepopo hut on the right.